nicksay/git-scripts/README.md

 git done
 ```

-Finishes a branch: returns to master, runs `git sync` and `git tidy`.
+Finishes a branch: returns to main, runs `git sync` and `git tidy`.

 ### `git new`